notesbytom/notesbytom/cisco_all/eigrp_routing.md

 To form a Neighborship, two EIGRP routers must share the same **Autonomous System (AS) Number** across a peering link.
 There doesn't appear to be any significance to EIGRP ASN's, other than the matching requirement for neighborship.

+The EIGRP Topology Table lists Passive or Active Routes.
+These Should NOT Be Confused with Active/Passive Interfaces.
+Passive Routes are prefixes where EIGRP has determined the Best Path.
+Active Routes are prefixes that EIGRP is still actively-working to determine a best path.
+This duplicate use of Active/Passive terminology is confusing!

 ## Advertising Directly Connected Subnets (Networks)

 By Default, EIGRP will advertise the subnets of every interface which matches a `network ...` statement.